dcunited001/dcunited001.github.io/_posts/2018-09-08-kantian-category-collapse-and-an-algorithm-for-standup-comedy.md

       space to collapse
     - also, brief comment on how implied first-person-only usage of some verbs affects the possibility space and why

+- because of the (uncountably complex) nature of CCG's, algorithms which use this form of grammatical construction must be analytic in nature.
+  - linguists applying data science must understand well the frustrating limitations of capturing, in totality, all possible grammatical constructions

 - how intentionally preventing kantian category collapse (or information-system possibility space collapse) by withholding